-More than 50 million Americans are living in multigenerational homes or are residing with at least three generations of family members under one roof.
-Following the challenges that came with the 2007–2009 recession after the housing crash, some of the ways families approach their living situations has changed drastically over the past decade.
+More than 50 million Americans live in multigenerational homes or are residing with at least three generations of family members under one roof.
+Following the challenges that came with the 2007–2009 recession after the housing crash, some of the ways families approach their living situations have changed drastically over the past decade.

-A sprawling homestead like this 4531-sq.-ft.
-Texas style luxury home plan makes if easy for a large multigenerational family to live together under one roof (House Plan #161-1076).
+A sprawling homestead like this 4531-sq.-ft., Texas-style luxury home plan makes it easy for a large multigenerational family to live together under one roof (Plan #161-1076).

 Popularity of Multigenerational Homes

 The multigenerational home began to gain traction as families were looking for alternatives to their previous approach to home life.
-Many Americans were struggling to make ends meet when job loss was prevalent and expenses couldn’t be met.
+Many Americans struggled to make ends meet when job loss was prevalent and expenses couldn’t be met.
 And luckily, developers answered the call.

 Popular home developers that can be found in many of the new developments around the country began incorporating multigenerational home plans, or large family floor plans, into their offerings, but the ultimate customization to accommodate your own situation can be met with the many options offered through The Plan Collection floorplans.

-Unlke the "McMansions" of the 1980s and '90s, more recent large homes like this 4590-sq.ft.
-European or Tuscan style luxury home – almost in the style of a small castle – is likely to be built by the pooled resources of a multigenerational family so they can live together more affordably (House Plan #194-1012).
+Unlike the "McMansions" of the 1980s and 90s, more recent large homes like this 4590-sq.ft.
+European or Tuscan style luxury home – almost in the style of a small castle – is likely to be built by the pooled resources of a multigenerational family so they can live together more affordably (Plan #194-1012).

 According to the Pew Research Center, the poverty rate of those in multigenerational homes was less than those in single-family homes in 2009.
 And one of the major reasons for moving multiple generations under one roof is to save money.

-Sometimes it means cost savings on child care with the support of a grandparent in the home – or eliminating the need for elderly care by having children or grandchildren care for an older relative under one roof as opposed to expensive retirement communities or nursing homes.
+Sometimes it means cost savings on child care with the support of a grandparent in the home – or eliminating the need for elderly care by having children or grandchildren care for an older relative under one roof instead of expensive retirement communities or nursing homes.
 Multiple generations sharing one home also means that the budget for a home can be increased by pooling the smaller individual budgets of family members who would have to purchase their own home.

 Ultimately, a multigenerational home or a larger home with many family members living under one roof can mean significant cost savings and a sharing of the family duties for a more manageable life.

-In a home like this 4864-sq.-ft.
-Traditional style residence, which has 5 bedroom suites, different members of a mulitgenerational family can have their own private areas – with access to balconies – and contrubute to the expense of building and maintaining the house (House Plan #130-1017).
+In a home like this 3437-sq.-ft. country-style residence, which has 6 bedrooms, including an impressive in-law suite, different members of a multigenerational family can have their own private areas – and contribute to the expense of building and maintaining the house (Plan #193-1017).

 Privacy and Functionality

-Some of the best multigenerational, or 4500 to 5000 square foot, floor plans keep versatility, privacy and functionality in mind.
-Because there are a variety of ages and family members with different special needs living under one roof, it’s important that a floorplan consider all the possible scenarios for a large or growing family.
+Some of the best multigenerational, or 4500 to 5000 square foot, floor plans keep versatility, privacy, and functionality in mind.
+Because there are various ages and family members with different special needs living under one roof, a floorplan must consider all the possible scenarios for a large or growing family.
 Because these homes typically stand the test of time, it’s also critical that the right floor plan remains versatile as the family dynamic changes.

-For instance, the in-laws might be active and healthy right now but if they are moving in to your multigenerational or 4500 square foot home for the long haul, their future mobility and health should be considered.
+For instance, the in-laws might be active and healthy right now, but if they move into your multigenerational or 4500 square foot home for the long haul, their future mobility and health should be considered.
 Building the in-law suite on a first level – or with access to an elevator – will be important as stairs become an issue for an older family member.
 And kitchens, bathrooms, and doorways should be designed with wheelchairs or walkers in mind.
 Some family members may even decide to build their in-law suites equipped with emergency alert buttons in the event an ill relative needs quick assistance from a family member in the main house.

-This large Shingle style home has a bedroom suite on the main floor for resident in-laws as well as a large bonus area above the garage, perhaps for grown children who have returned home (House Plan 168-1132).
+This large Shingle-style home has a bedroom suite on the main floor for resident in-laws as well as a large bonus area above the garage, perhaps for grown children who have returned home (Plan 168-1132).

 On the opposite side of the spectrum, many grown children with debilitating student loan debt and few job prospects may move back in with Mom or Dad to save a little money of their own.
 But having a 20-something coming home at all hours of the night or inviting buddies over for video-game marathons may be more than the parents want to put up with.
 Many multigenerational homes or house plans for 5000 square feet are designed with living quarters completely separate from the main home, even with private entrances.
 If you never want to see a pile of laundry or empty pizza boxes left around your home by your 22-year-old child, you may consider a suite or apartment-style section of your home to accommodate your Millennial family members.

 This 4827-sq.-ft.
-Country style home with 3-car garage has a large bonus area upstairs (with dormers) with a private entrance from the 2-car garage area behind the tree on the left side of the house (House Plan #153-1021).
+Country style home with 3-car garage has a large bonus area upstairs (with dormers) with a private entrance from the 2-car garage area behind the tree on the left side of the house (Plan #153-1021).